bendikMichal/pyretro-gui/readme.md

 > To test if you have installed correct dependencies you can run `python test.py` inside the downloaded repo, you will be presented with test app

 #### In the future
-- Hopefully awailable via pip
+- Hopefully available via pip

 ## Support